matthew-andrews/workshop-making-it-work-offline/04-offline-todo-with-sync/03-adding-ajax/README.md

 # Adding ajax

 In order to communicate with the server we're going to need to implement some ajax functionality to communicate with our **[offline-todo-api](https://github.com/matthew-andrews/offline-todo-api)**.
-I'm going to suggest using [superagent](https://github.com/visionmedia/superagent) but you could use vanilla javascript or jQuery if you prefer.
+I'm going to suggest using Fetch [(well, a polyfill of it)](https://github.com/github/fetch) but you could use `XMLHttpRequest`, jQuery or other libraries if you prefer.

 ## Install ajax library

-To add superagent we will need to make changes to `index.html`, `offline.appcache` and create a new file `superagent.js`.
+As the Fetch API isn't implemented in any browsers yet, we will need to use a polyfill instead, which will mean we will need to make changes to `index.html`, `offline.appcache` and create a new file `fetch.js`.

 ##### `index.html`